Héctor Villalba: Club career

 On 22 July 2016, Villaba signed as a young Designated Player with Major League Soccer side Atlanta United.
 He joined Liga MX side Tijuana on loan on 28 July 2016, but struggled to make many appearances for the club due to injury.

-On 31 January 2020, Villaba was transferred to Paraguayan Primera División side Club Libertad for 4 million USD.
+On 31 January 2020, Villaba was transferred to Paraguayan Primera División side Club Libertad for US$4 million.

-On 30 January 2025, Villalba was sold to Uruguayan Primera División side Peñarol for approximately 1.8 million USD.
+On 30 January 2025, Villalba was sold to Uruguayan Primera División side Peñarol for approximately US$1.8 million.

 International career

 Born in Argentina, Héctor is also eligible to represent the Paraguay national team because his father was born there.
 On 5 September 2018, he made the one-time switch to Paraguay in hopes of making the squad for the 2019 Copa América and the 2022 FIFA World Cup.

 On 25 September 2018, Villalba was called up to Paraguay along with fellow club teammate Miguel Almirón for a national team camp despite not scheduling any friendlies.
 He made his competitive debut with Paraguay on 20 November as a substitute in the second half of the friendly match against South Africa.